denizturhanlar/CLTV-PREDICTION-FLO/README.md

 ![flo](https://user-images.githubusercontent.com/126112467/227967873-481e7bf3-b4f0-4aa7-a6ea-daff872a2de7.png)

 # Business Problem
-FLO aims to divide its customer base into segments and devise marketing strategies tailored to each of these segments.
-To achieve this, customer behaviors will be analyzed and used to create clusters of customers with similar behaviors.
+FLO wants to set a roadmap for sales and marketing activities.
+In order for the company to make a medium-long-term plan, it is necessary to estimate the potential value that existing customers will provide to the company in the future.

 # Story of Dataset
 The dataset consists of information obtained from the past shopping behaviors of customers who made their last purchases as OmniChannel (both online and offline shopper) in 2020 - 2021.